Building a career isn’t easy. It requires planning, hard work, and belief in your ability to do the job. And sometimes, it requires taking risks.

-By its very nature, risk taking implies that you can gain something—or lose something.
-And the thought of losing your hard-earned job, salary or reputation can be intimidating.
-Yet the truth is that if you don’t take risks, you might be missing out on important opportunities that could either help propel your career to the next level or make a career change that will increase your happiness.
+By its very nature, risk-taking implies that you can gain something—or lose something.
+And the thought of losing your hard-earned job, salary, or reputation can be intimidating.
+Yet, the truth is, if you don’t take risks, you might be missing out on important opportunities that could propel your career to the next level or open up a career change that will increase your happiness.

 Taking risks can be just what you need to propel your career to the next level or to find the calling you love—but make sure you take calculated risks.
 Don’t burn any bridges behind you, and make sure that you always have a plan b.
 Are you ready to make 2022 the year you take more career risks?